mozilla-services/socorro/docs/overview.rst

 determines some other things about the state of the process when Firefox crashed.

-Another rule generates a crash signature from the stack of the crashind thread.
+Another rule generates a crash signature from the stack of the crashing thread.
-We use crash signatures to bucket crashes so we can look at them as groups.
+We use crash signatures to group crashes that have similar symptoms so that we can more easily see trends and causes.

 There are other rules, too.